Who are the campers?

 What is camp’s package policy?

-After much conversation with our staff, the Eisner Crane Lake Board of Directors, and other summer camp directors, our camps will no longer accept packages.
-This includes boxes or large mailing envelopes of any size.
+After much conversation with our staff, the Eisner Crane Lake Board of Directors, and other summer camp directors, our camps have a no-package policy for campers.** This includes boxes or large mailing envelopes of any size.
 Camp will only accept up to a standard #10 size business envelope (4-1/8″ x 9-1/2″).

 Our experience through the years has shown us that our current system of accepting packages from families cannot be sustained.
 We believe this decision is truly in the best interests of our campers.
 Here’s why: